 Following up on our earlier article in this two-part career series, we spoke with five recruiters at Covance and asked them to each share one tip on how to stand out as a strong candidate in today’s job market.
 They gave their insider’s view on their process and suggestions on how to make a great impression once you’ve applied to a position.

 1. The importance of the screening call

 For both the interviewee and interviewer, a phone screening can be difficult because we cannot read body language and facial expressions.
 However, you can make a good impression by being fully prepared, providing concrete answers, discussing your motivations and being a good listener.

 For example, be ready to answer questions about your educational background and current or recent positions.
-Some typical conversations start with “tell me a little about yourself,” and “discuss your responsibilities in your current role.”
-If you have any distinctive areas on your resume such as a shift in direction, an extended leave, or frequent job-hopping, it’s important to give honest answers.
+Some typical conversations start with “tell me a little about yourself,” and “discuss your responsibilities in current role.”
+If you have any questionable areas on your resume such as shift in direction, an extended leave, or frequent job-hopping, it’s important to give honest and concrete answers.
 We know everyone’s career journey is unique and that’s why we invest the time to really get to know you.

 The phone screening also helps recruiters evaluate your motivation for the position.
 You should share what interests you about the company, why you applied for the opportunity and your career goals.

 Sharing details about yourself is just as important as listening.
 Take the time to listen to ensure the organization is a good fit for you and to really understand the role.
 Also, if you are not clear about a recruiter’s question, don’t make assumptions and please ask them to clarify.
 Then you can ensure you are giving relevant answers throughout this brief yet important process.

 When you have reached the stage of getting an extended interview, it’s important to find out as much as you can about the job – and the company.
 Company research is a critical part of interview groundwork as it will help you prepare interview questions and also help you to answer questions, which show the interviewer that you did your “homework.”